windesque/COSC526-project/README.md

-# Football Transfer Market Analysis Project
+# Football Transfer Market Analysis

 This project was developed as part of COSC526: Data Engineering to analyze professional football (soccer) transfer market data using Apache Spark and machine learning techniques.